Developing a Robust Funding Strategy

 • Philanthropic grants exist exclusively to fund nonprofit organizations and schools, often with the mission and purpose of supporting student academic success and well-being.

-• Depending on your community’s resources, these grants can be substantial in size and multi-year grants may be available.
+• Depending on your community’s resources, these grants can be substantial in size multi-year grants may be available.

 Limitations: